Insights of an Eco Artist

 About the curator and founder

-Currently, Joana serves as a Collaborating Researcher at CIEBA, an artistic research center affiliated with the Faculty of Fine Arts in Lisbon.
-Through her multifaceted practice, she actively advocates for the transformative power of art in addressing urgent cultural and ecological challenges.
+Currently, also serving as a Collaborating Researcher at CIEBA, she integrates her writing expertise with curatorial and artistic practice, advocating for art's transformative power in addressing cultural and ecological challenges.

 Current opportunities